TheArturthur/CoppermindScraper/Cosmere/Horneater Peaks.md

 Geese can be found in the peaks; unlike other Rosharan languages, the Unkalaki language has unique words for different types of birds.

 ### Settlements
 The tops of the peaks have an unknown number of Unkalaki villages.
 The [[Jokasha Monastery\|Jokasha Monastery]] is located on the western slopes of the peaks.
+The Horneater Peaks also contain a single spanreed message station, although it is often more then a week’s travel from a village.

 ### Notable Features
 For more information, see [[Horneater Oceans\|Horneater Oceans]].